josephfrazier/prettier_d/README.md

                            If a .prettierrc file is found, it will override package.json.
                            Both .prettierrc and package.json override .editorconfig.
                            NOTE: CLI options pertaining to formatting will be ignored.
-  --keep-indentation       Keep input indentation (read from first line).
-                           NOTE: This will mangle multiline literals (e.g. template strings).
-                           NOTE: This does not work with JSON.
 ```

 ## Configuration file